bestplay/Notes/resume.md

 - develop a Teris game using assembly language (assembly maltreats me thousands of times, i make it as first lover.)

-  It can play as Teris game.
+  It can play just as the Teris game.

   *"Why are you doing this?"*